sheboyganmosque/SheboyganMosque/pages/contact.md

   // Get form data
   const formData = {
-    from_name: this.from_name.value,
+    email: this.from_email.value,
-    from_email: this.from_email.value,
+    name: this.from_name.value,
     message: this.message.value,
-    to_email: 'sheboyganmosque@gmail.com' // Your recipient email
+    to_email: 'sheboyganmosque@gmail.com'
   };

   // Send email using EmailJS